ilmanzo/q2boot/README.md

-# QBoot 🚀
+# QBoot - Go Version 🚀

-A handy QEMU VM launcher that simplifies virtual machine management with sensible defaults and easy configuration.

-See the companion blog post at https://ilmanzo.github.io/post/qemu-dlang-helper/
+A handy QEMU VM launcher rewritten in idiomatic, concise, and modern Go.
+This is a complete rewrite of the original D language version, providing the same functionality with improved performance and maintainability.

 ## Overview

-QBoot is a command-line tool written in D that wraps QEMU to provide a streamlined experience for launching virtual machines.
+QBoot is a command-line tool that wraps QEMU to provide a streamlined experience for launching virtual machines.
 It automatically configures common settings like KVM acceleration, virtio drivers, and networking while allowing customization through both configuration files and command-line options.

 ## Features